 Then, if you have a large piece of salmon(I like to buy mine at Costco so they are often HUUUGE), portion them into pieces that are about 2” wide.
 This helps everything cook faster and more evenly.

 Place salmon fillets onto your baking tray and pat them dry with a paper towel.

 Next, spread about 1 teaspoon of pesto on top of the salmon pieces.

 Put the baking sheet in the oven and bake until the fish is cooked to about 145 degrees Fahrenheit (to get the right internal temp use an instant read thermometer).
 I like to cook it to just 145 degrees and then let it rest a few minutes before serving it.
 (I’m not recommending eating under cooked proteins, however, I also do not like to over cook fish).

 Once the fish is out of the oven, you can add another dollop of pesto to the top of each piece of fish before serving.

 Serve over rice, a big salad or for something fancy over risotto, and enjoy!

 Frequently Asked Questions

 Yes, you can make it on the grill.
 If you are going to grill the salmon, I would suggest leaving it as one whole piece with the skin on.
 Oil your grill grates, place the salmon on the grill then spoon on the pesto.
 Let it cook until the salmon reaches an internal temperature of 145 degrees Fahrenheit.
-Take off the grill, slice, and serve over a bed of greens or rice.

 One more simple tip